kineticstoolkit/kineticstoolkit_doc/html/_sources/python_variables.md

 # Variables

 Variables are fundamental in programming.
 A variable is a space in memory to store a value.
-For example, we could have two variables, `a` and `b`, that both store a different number:
+For example, we could create two variables, `a` and `b`, that both store a different number:

 ```{code-cell} ipython3
 a = 4
 b = 3
 ```

-Now, we can refer to the value of a variable by referring to the variable name:
+From there, we can refer to the value of a variable by referring to its name:

 ```{code-cell} ipython3
 a + 1